Revitalization and Repair Programs

 Eligible homeowners may receive up to $45,000 in assistance for eligible repairs and/or accessibility improvements, while homeowners participating in the Roof Only option may receive up to $21,500.
 Assistance is provided to homeowners in the form of a 5- or 3-year forgivable loan.
 Please note, total household income must be at or below 80 percent of the Area Median Income (AMI) to be eligible for the program.

 A network of grantees throughout the state administers this program, and homeowners must contact a grantee directly to verify their eligibility and apply.
 View the grantee list to see if there is a grantee serving your area.
-Please note that funding and organizational capacity is limited, and many grantees will have a waiting list for applicants.
-Due to limited program funding, not all eligible households will received funding.

 Please view the homeowner FAQ document for additional information about how the program works for participating households.